ivancli/invigor/readme.md

 This project took me around 7-8 hours discontinuously including testing and readme.md creation.

 Due to time consideration, I haven't handled the exception of MySQL insert package size limitation and Apache memory size while coding the image upload function.
 And in the product create success test case, I haven't think of the way to delete the created product for that test case, since result is redirected after product created.
 Unable to retrieve newly created product information.

+And I've overlooked the test requirement, missed the pagination and sorting functionality.
+Added them back on Friday night, and updated the total use of time mentioned above.